 The State of Maryland is taking proactive steps to minimize the impact of COVID-19 across our state.
-Based on the state’s improving health metrics, Maryland will begin to move into Stage Three of the Maryland Strong: Roadmap to Recovery plan, with a safe and gradual reopening of workplaces, businesses, and recreational establishments.
+Based on the state’s improving health metrics, Maryland will begin to move into Stage Three of the Maryland Strong: Roadmap to Recovery plan, with additional safe and gradual reopenings.
 State agencies including the Department of Commerce remain prepared to serve our clients in the business community.

 The COVID-19 Emergency Relief Grant Fund received additional funding on July 20.
 We are not accepting new grant applications and will continue to distribute funds on a first-come, first served basis based on the applications already received.
 The U.S. Small Business Administration has also re-opened its Economic Injury Disaster Loan program.

 For additional information, please visit the pages below:

 “We are all in this together, and we will only get through this if we work together.” - Governor Larry Hogan

 The Governor signed emergency legislation on March 19, 2020 that includes:

 - No Fees or Co-pays for COVID-19 Tests - Ensures that Marylanders will not be charged fees or co-pays for COVID-19 tests.

 - No Price-Gouging - Prohibits price-gouging for food, fuel, medicine, cleaning products and other essential supplies.

 - Workers Cannot be Terminated - Guarantees that Marylanders cannot be terminated from their jobs because they have been isolated or quarantined.